calniotrey/stellaris-list-extender/doc/SLEX_lists.md

 * LIST : the operator (=, <, >, <=, >= There is no != !!!)
 * VALUE : the value to compare to listname_index (either int/float, or a variable ie a string)

-This trigger is evaluated to True (after stellaris inversion) if `LIST_INDEX OPERATOR VALUE` is True.
+This trigger is evaluated to True if `LIST_INDEX OPERATOR VALUE` is True.

 ## SLEX_inv_check_list_variable_const_index
 `SLEX_inv_check_list_variable_const_index = { LIST = listname INDEX = index OPERATOR = operator VALUE = value }`